paulelliott/fabrication-site/views/_content.markdown

 You can put them in your `spec/fabricators` folder or whatever you have configured.

-For example, you can define transforms on all columns named "company".
-It will pass the strings from the cells into a lambda and set the return value to the attribute on the generated object.
+For example, you can define a transform on all fields named "company".
+It will pass the strings from the cells into a lambda and set the return value to the attribute, in effect replacing the supplied company name with an actual instance of the company in the generated object.

     Fabrication::Transform.define(:company, lambda{ |company_name| Company.where(name: company_name).first })